WOW Submissions and Writers’ Guidelines

 Professional Columns and Business Press Releases

 WOW currently runs a number of different professional columns depending upon available space.
 While professionals are welcome to submit such columns for consideration, WOW does not guarantee that they will be run.
 It is therefore advisable to first explore with the editor WOW's level of interest in the potential piece before its writing and submission.
 Columns should be newsworthy and not promotional, particularly with regard to the columnist’s own business or products.
-They should run 350 words in length and should be accompanied by a good resolution photograph (head shot) of the writer of at least 1 MB.
+They should run 350 words in length.
 An editor’s note generally follows the piece and identifies the writer, his/her business name and relevant certifications and/or licensure.
 Column length should take the length of the editor’s note into consideration.
 Given the popularity of the magazine, the number of its monthly contributors and space constraints, WOW can never guarantee publication of any submitted piece.
 Further, some professional columns run monthly; others run as space allows.

 While general press releases about a company are also accepted for consideration, business owners are advised that such releases are very rarely run due to space limitations.
 WOW does, however, give greater weight to stories about local businesses engaged in charitable work that solely benefits Westchase charities and schools.
 Due to the number of press releases WOW receives, however, staff generally does not e-mail confirmation of their receipt.

-Please contact WOW Editor Chris Barrett with any questions at 920-9809 or via e-mail at Editor@WestchaseWOW.com.
+Please contact WOW Editor Karen Ring with any questions at 920-9809 or via e-mail at Editor@WestchaseWOW.com.

 Thanks for your interest in World of Westchase!